gsquire/sendgrid-rs/README.md

 # sendgrid-rs
 Unofficial Rust library for the SendGrid API.

+Weigh in [here](https://github.com/gsquire/sendgrid-rs/discussions/121) if you find the crate's `Sender` type confusing.

 This crate requires Rust 1.15 or higher as it uses a crate that has a custom derive implementation.

 sendgrid-rs implements all of the functionality of other supported SendGrid client libraries.